 There is often a fine line between guilt and innocence with a charge of resisting arrest.
 Many cases of resisting arrest can be defended with careful investigation and planning.
 That’s why you need someone on your side who can craft a winning defense strategy and protect your interests.
-If you're facing criminal charges, receive a free case review from an attorney in your area.
-A criminal defense attorney is your advocate in court, and works to ensure the law is properly applied in your case.
+If you're facing criminal charges, an experienced criminal defense attorney will help you get the best outcome possible.